mcmoodoo/mcmoodoo/src/content/BlogPosts/explorinig-mimic.md

 ![the notorious Telegram message](/images/notorious-tg-message.png)

-<a href="https://x.com/panditdhamdhere?s=20" target="_blank" rel="noopener noreferrer">Pandit</a> reached out to me and recommended to contact <a href="https://x.com/stoczek_eth?s=20" target="_blank" rel="noopener noreferrer">Lukasz</a> from <a href="https://mimic.fi" target="_blank" rel="noopener noreferrer">Mimic</a> who quickly gave me a rundown of their three layer architecture.
+Entertained by my punchy message, <a href="https://x.com/panditdhamdhere?s=20" target="_blank" rel="noopener noreferrer">Pandit</a> followed up and pointed me to <a href="https://x.com/stoczek_eth?s=20" target="_blank" rel="noopener noreferrer">Lukasz</a> from <a href="https://mimic.fi" target="_blank" rel="noopener noreferrer">Mimic</a> who quickly gave me a rundown of their three layer architecture.
 It kinda clicked right off the bat considering my three year long DeFi journey.
 Smart contract development and deployment tooling is to say lightly not so friendly for an average dev coming from a conventional Web2 background like me.

 [todo: embed X post]